Rival captains back Guerrero in bid to lift World Cup ban

-ZURICH (AP) - The captains of the three countries set to play Peru at the World Cup have co-signed a letter urging FIFA to find a way for team captain Paolo Guerrero - currently under a doping suspension - to play at next month's tournament.
+ZURICH (AP) - Captains of the three countries set to play Peru at the World Cup have co-signed a letter urging FIFA to find a way for team captain Paolo Guerrero - currently banned for a doping offense - to play at next month's tournament.

 FIFPro, the global group of players' unions, released a letter Tuesday signed by France's Hugo Lloris, Denmark's Simon Kjaer and Australia's Mile Jedinak seeking a temporary lifting of Guerrero's suspension.